ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.spotify-premium/README.md

 ### Setup / Authorization
 1. Sign in on https://developer.spotify.com/dashboard/
 2. Create an application, you get a Client ID and a Client Secret
-3. set the redirect URIs to `http://localhost` in your app settings at your created spotify application
+3. Set the redirect URIs to `http://localhost` in your app settings at your created spotify application
-4. put the Cliend ID and Client Secret in the fields down below
+4. Put the Client ID and Client Secret in the fields down below
-5. start the instance
+5. Start the instance
-6. switch to objects tab and push the button getAuthorization at `spotify-premium.0.authorization`
+6. Switch to the objects tab and push the button getAuthorization at `spotify-premium.0.authorization`
-7. copy the appearing URL from `spotify-premium.0.authorization.authorizationUrl` to your webbrowser and call it
+7. Copy the appearing URL from `spotify-premium.0.authorization.authorizationUrl` to your webbrowser and call it
 8. You maybe need to sign in to spotify and grant access
-9. the browser will redirected to an invalid URL.
+9. The browser will be redirected to an invalid URL.
 If the error `invalid redirect uri` occurs please verify step 3
-10. copy that url and put it to `spotify-premium.0.authorization.authorizationReturnUri`
+10. Copy that url and put it to `spotify-premium.0.authorization.authorizationReturnUri`
-11. the value in `spotify-premium.0.authorization.authorized` turns to true if everything was successful
+11. The value in `spotify-premium.0.authorization.authorized` turns to true if everything was successful

 #### [Video tutorial](https://www.youtube.com/watch?v=n0m9201qABU)
 [![How to authorize](https://img.youtube.com/vi/n0m9201qABU/0.jpg "https://www.youtube.com/watch?v=n0m9201qABU")](https://www.youtube.com/watch?v=n0m9201qABU)

 ### States
 All states are described in admin.